lukamiletic95/papers/Push pull push HEAP PSS.md

 Note that a *FN* now has information about a set of capabilities.
 It uses this set to update the value of average bandwidth (*update(_b_, capabilities)*).
 Policy for updating the average bandwidth is implementation-dependent.
 Also, the data stored in *Capability* is implementation-dependent.
 It could be any data of interest to the network.

 In HEAP, apart from exchanging *PROPOSE*, *REQUEST* and *SERVE* messages, nodes periodically exchange *AGGREGATION* messages.
 Therefore, during the initialization phase, an *Aggregation timer* is started.
 On every *aggregationPeriod*, a *FN* will gossip information from its *Capability* set to a selected peer subset.
-Observe that the fanout
+Observe that the fanout is now calculated according to the aforementioned equation.
+When gossiping information about capabilities, a node will choose ***K*** values from the set.
+Value for *K* is implementation-dependent.

 #### 3. PSS